tpeterson17/Ledger-Activity/Lesson-Plan.md

 Make sure everyone is taking the correct dependencies before proceeding.

-Have the class generate the project and open it in their IDE.
+Have the class generate the project and open it in their IDEs.

 Before we go any further, we cannot run the project until the application.properties is set.
-The class has used all of the properties in the project before, so there's no need to spend a lot of time here unless there are questions or if there are students who cannot run their application.
+The class has used all of the properties in the project before, so there's no need to spend a lot of time here unless there are questions or if there are students who cannot run their applications.

 ```properties
 spring.datasource.url=jdbc:mysql://localhost:3306/ledger?useSSL=false&createDatabaseIfNotExist=true&allowPublicKeyRetrieval=true